-Staff members within the trust and its schools will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
-If school staff members are in doubt about sharing information, they will speak to their school's DSL or DDSL(s).
+Staff members will ensure that fear of sharing information does not stand in the way of their responsibility to promote the welfare and safety of pupils.
+If staff members are in doubt about sharing information, they will speak to the DSL or deputy DSL.

-4. Early help
+4. [Updated] Early help